netherphp/composer-plugin/README.md

 bruh you aint ready for this
 ```

-Perhaps today you know that there is an update upstream that will break your project because it is a work in progress and its not worth trying to do any sort of insane version constraint workaround.
+Perhaps today you know that there is an update upstream that will break your project because it is a work in progress and its not worth trying to do any sort of insane version constraint workaround, and you will not remember this a month from now.
 Or maybe you keep typing `composer update` on production like an idiot instead of `composer install`.

 You can just create `update-warning.txt` in your project root with any text editor you want.
 Additionally there is a new Composer command for doing it.